 Lauren Brown (@laurenalixb) is the deputy ideas editor for Quartz.
 Most recently, she was the Contributors Editor at Business Insider where she oversaw all contributors and syndication partnerships and was responsible for an overhaul of the entire program.
 Lauren received her master’s from Columbia’s School of Journalism where she specialized in digital media.
 She also worked for WorldNow, Wiley and was a contributing writer for Movmnt Magazine.
 She received her undergraduate degree from Cornell University where she majored in English and History.

 Tim Fernholz (@timfernholz) covers state, business and society for Quartz.
 What does that mean?
 Whenever business competition spills into the halls of government, economic conflict puts protesters in the street, companies disrupt the way we live or public policy shapes the market, he’ll be there.
 Probably with statistics, anecdotes and a lot of nuance.
 Tim began covering politics and policy in Washington, D.C. at the American Prospect in the uneventful year of 2008, before joining National Journal in 2011 to write about fiscal policy.
 Then he was the business editor of GOOD Magazine, leading coverage on everything from tech companies and trade wars to globalization and political economy.
 He has been a fellow at the New America Foundation studying financial regulation and was awarded a Knight Journalism Fellowship in foreign affairs coverage and new media.
-He lives in Los Angeles, California, where he is outdoors as often as possible and maintains exhausting opinions about tacos.
+He lives in New York City, where he is baffled by the local customs.
 He is from the Great State of New Hampshire.

 Gwynn Guilford (@sinoceros) is a general reporter and editor for Quartz.
 She recently wrapped up a stint at Andrew Sullivan’s The Dish, where she helped round out the blog’s coverage of China and economics.
 She returned to the US in late 2011 after six years in China, where she researched Chinese companies and macroeconomic developments for hedge funds.
 Prior to that, she covered China’s venture capital scene, its art market, intellectual property and similar topics for a national business journal.
 Gwynn has also worked in Myanmar, reporting for the Myanmar Times & Business Review.
 Her work has appeared in Slate, the Christian Science Monitor and the Far Eastern Economic Review.
 Gwynn speaks and reads Mandarin, as well as basic Burmese.